sowbug/groove/README.md

 - Sampler.
 Doesn't yet know anything about tones; in other words, it just plays back WAV data at the original speed, which works fine for a drumkit but not so well for tonal sounds that you expect to use melodically.
-- Sequencer with a MIDI SMF reader.
+- Sequencer with a MIDI SMF reader (the MIDI reader is broken right now).
 - A declarative project language, which makes it easy to produce songs in YAML or JSON format (JSON only in theory, but we get it for free thanks to [serde](https://serde.rs/)).
 - A few audio effects (gain, limiter, bitcrusher, filters).
 - Basic automation.
 - Output to WAV file or speaker.
-- A very simple [Iced](https://iced.rs/)-based GUI, which isn't useful for much of anything yet, but has been useful to keep the architecture something that can eventually be integrated with a GUI.
+- A very simple [Iced](https://iced.rs/)-based GUI, which doesn't do much yet, but has been useful to constrain the architecture to something that can eventually be integrated with a GUI.
 - Plenty of bugs.

 ## On the roadmap